hpsfoundation/tac/lifecycle_policy.md

 To be considered for Established Stage, the project must meet the Sandbox requirements as well as the following:

-* The Project is being used successfully in production by at least three independent end users which, in the TAC’s judgment, are of adequate quality and scope.
+* Document that it is being used successfully in production by at least three independent end users which, in the TAC’s judgment, are of adequate quality and scope.
 * Demonstrate development processes (e.g., use of pull requests, code review, testing, CI) that lower barriers to contribution and ensure software quality necessary for increased adoption.
 * Demonstrate a substantial ongoing flow of commits and merged contributions.
 * Since these metrics can vary significantly depending on the type, scope and size of a project, the TAC has final judgment over the level of activity that is adequate to meet these criteria.